Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 2. Nutrition breakdown
 * System should display detailed nutritional information for food items.
 * Information must be presented in a clear way using visual elements like pie charts and bar graphs to facilitate better understanding.
+* <span style="color:red">Macro nutrient values in grams are displayed above the pie chart to enhance user understanding</span>

 3. Nutrition range filter
 * Users should be able to select a nutrient (e.g. fat, sugar) and input minimum and maximum values (e.g. 5g to 15g).